 Graco iMonitor Vibe Review

-All monitors generate user complaints about random beeping, and the Graco iMonitor Vibe is no exception.
+All monitors generate user complaints about random beeping, and the Graco iMonitor Vibe (starting at $45 for one parent unit, $90 for two, Amazon) is no exception.
 The iMonitor Vibe has received some scathing reviews from users about this very problem.
 Yet one mother scolds other reviewers on Buzzillions, pointing out that the beeping is meant to alert you when the receiver is placed too close to the transmitter, or that a receiver has been left on when the baby unit is switched off.

 The unique selling point for this budget baby monitor is its vibration feature, which alerts you to sounds in the baby's room without subjecting you to potentially ear-splitting cries.
 You can use rechargeable batteries in the Graco iMonitor Vibe, and charging indicator lights let you know when you need to recharge.
 Another bonus feature is a parent-unit locator, a real godsend for when you can't remember where you put the monitor (or your child has moved it).